 Account Pool

 Service is prepaid, and therefore – the subscriber technically does not receive a bill.
-In order to use enhanced services (such as calling 411), the customer must have an account pool with the appropriate funds in the pool.
+In order to use enhanced services (such as calling 411), you must have an account pool with the appropriate funds in the pool.
 If there aren’t enough funds, then the service can not be used.
-The account pool is not used to pay for services, and the subscriber will be required to pay for the service before the bill is due.
+The account pool is not used to pay for services, and you will be required to pay for the service before the bill is due.

 ACR